Berlin's electricity grid

 Berlin's distribution grid consists of sub-grids at high voltage (110 kV), medium voltage (10 kV) and low voltage (0.4 kV), and is linked to the upstream transmission grid via substations (380 kV).

-We connect over 2.2 million Berlin households, as well as business and industrial customers, to the highest voltage grid and generation plants.
-This takes around 36,000 kilometres of cable across all voltage levels, ca. 80 substations and several thousand grid stations in Berlin.
+We connect over 2.3 million Berlin households, as well as business and industrial customers, to the highest voltage grid and generation plants.
+This takes around 36,000 kilometres of cable across all voltage levels, ca. 88 substations and grid nodes and several thousand grid stations in Berlin.

 Depending on the energy that they generate and your energy requirements, the generation and customer plants are connected at the best voltage level for you.